whoshuu/hydra/README.md

 > hydra install [version]
 ```

-Installs the specified version of Python into your `HYDRA_HOME_DIRECTORY`, which by default is `$HOME/.hydra`.
-For instance, calling `hydra install 2.7.6` will download and compile `Python-2.7.6` into a directory called `2.7.6` in `HYDRA_HOME_DIRECTORY`.
+Installs the specified version of Python into your `HYDRA_HOME`, which by default is `$HOME/.hydra`.
+For instance, calling `hydra install 2.7.6` will download and compile `Python-2.7.6` into a directory called `2.7.6` in `HYDRA_HOME`.
 The Python executable will be available in the `bin` subdirectory.

 ```bash
 > hydra uninstall [version]
 ```

-Uninstalls the specified version of Python from your `HYDRA_HOME_DIRECTORY`.
-For instance, calling `hydra uninstall 2.7.6` will delete the directory called `2.7.6` from `HYDRA_HOME_DIRECTORY`.
+Uninstalls the specified version of Python from your `HYDRA_HOME`.
+For instance, calling `hydra uninstall 2.7.6` will delete the directory called `2.7.6` from `HYDRA_HOME`.
 If a virtualenv is found to be using links to libraries or modules in that directory, confirmation of the deletion will be required.

 ```bash
 > hydra list